dipasqualew/docutest/packages/dt-vitest/docs/api/DocutestReporter.md

 Expectations:
 - Does not generate any errors in stdrr
 - Generates the expected document without expectations
 - Contains the filename in the frontmatter

-#### Using expectations

-Users can leverage the 'annooateTest' function to generate an extended 'expect' that will track expectations as 'expect' is called.

-Expectations:
-- Does not generate any errors in stderr
-- Generates the expected document with expectations
-- Contains the filename in the frontmatter